sal55/langs/q-python.md

 A selection of 50 or so features (some of which I consider fundamental) effortlessly available out-of-the-box with Q, which either don't exist with Python, or only possible with cumbersome add-ons, sometimes half-a-dozen competing version, none of which are as effective.

+(Q is my own scripting language, not as dynamic as Python, but that fact makes some of these features possible.
+Python is *too* dynamic.)

 #### Single File Implementation

 The Q compiler/interpreter is a single executable, currently 0.8MB, which includes the standard library (admittedly not too big, however it will still be a single file).